okta/okta-developer-docs/packages/@okta/vuepress-site/authentication-guide/tokens/refreshing-tokens/index.md

 Refresh tokens are available for a subset of Okta OAuth 2.0 Client Applications, specifically web or native applications.
 For more about creating an OpenID Connect application see [Implementing Authentication](/authentication-guide/implementing-authentication/).

-Once you have an application, you need to make sure that the "Allowed grant types" include "Refresh Token".
+After you have an application, you need to make sure that the "Allowed grant types" include "Refresh Token".

 ## How to Get a Refresh Token